sakshambakshi/image_toggle/README.md

-This task is done in react
+This task is done in react.
+If you want to see in vanilla js Here is the link https://codepen.io/sakshambakshi/pen/YzWmxzV